gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 1. Generate the **PEM** or **DER** encoded public certificate from your private key certificate.
 1. Copy only the public certificate file in the `/etc/gitlab/trusted-certs` directory.
-   By default, GitLab expects to find a certificate titled after your GitLab domain name with a `.crt` extension.
-For instance, if your server address is `https://gitlab.example.com`, the certificate should be named `gitlab.example.com.crt`.
+   - When configuring GitLab to use a custom public certificate, by default, GitLab expects to find a certificate named after your GitLab domain name with a `.crt` extension.
+For example, if your server address is `https://gitlab.example.com`, the certificate should be named `gitlab.example.com.crt`.
+   - If GitLab needs to connect to an external resource that uses a custom public certificate, store the certificate in the `/etc/gitlab/trusted-certs` directory with a `.crt` extension.
+You don't have to name the file based on the domain name of the related external resource, though it helps to use a consistent naming scheme.

    To specify a different path and file name, you can [change the default SSL certificate location](#change-the-default-ssl-certificate-location).